Biden orders federal workers to get vaccinated or face testing, masks

 “This country is in the middle of a terrible pandemic, more than 627,000 Americans are dead, and we don’t want any more of our members dying,” President Paul Shearon said.
 “As a union representing federal workers, it is incumbent upon us to make sure that our members’ workplaces are safe and healthy.
 We don’t think either our members or their mission should be placed at risk by those who have been hesitant to take a shot.”

-The new measures should affect roughly 4 million workers.
-The White House was unable to offer reporters an estimate Thursday of how many of them are already vaccinated.
+The measures should affect roughly 4 million workers.
+The White House could not offer reporters an estimate of how many of them have already been vaccinated.

-Stephanie Rapp-Tully, a partner at the Tully Rinckey law firm, said she’s getting many calls about the rules from federal employees with potential objections.
+Stephanie Rapp-Tully, a partner at the Tully Rinckey law firm, said she is getting many calls about the rules from federal employees with potential objections.

-She said workers with medical problems that make vaccination difficult should get a note from their doctor, while those with religious objections need to “be prepared for when management comes.”
+She said workers with medical problems that make vaccination difficult should get notes from their doctors and those with religious objections need to “be prepared for when management comes.”

 “Employees with these concerns need to start preparing and perhaps look at legal avenues for protecting their rights,” she told The Washington Times.

-She said the employee testing program could be problematic, especially if it is conducted on-site, involves a ton of workers and requires a long wait.
+She said the employee testing program could be problematic, especially if it is conducted on-site, involves many workers and requires a long wait.

 “Is that a part of the workday?
 Are people spending work hours for testing?” she said.

-Mr. Biden implored private employers to follow his lead with their own mandates, though he offered carrots in addition to sticks.
+Mr. Biden implored private employers to follow his lead with their own mandates.

-He said governors should consider giving $100 to those who get vaccinated, citing research that shows cash draws people in, and he told schools districts across the U.S. to hold at least one pop-up vaccination clinic to get more shots into children ages 12 and up before the academic year begins.
+He said governors should consider giving $100 to those who get vaccinated and cited research showing that cash is an incentive.
+He told schools districts to hold at least one pop-up vaccination clinic for children 12 and older before the academic year begins.

-He also said the federal government will reimburse employers who let their workers take time off to bring a family member to a vaccination site.
+He said the federal government will reimburse employers who let their workers take time off to bring family members to vaccination sites.

-Mr. Biden outlined his plan one day after New York Gov. Andrew Cuomo said state workers must get vaccinated or submit to weekly tests, though patient-facing workers in state hospitals will be required to get the shots or lose their jobs.
+Mr. Biden outlined his plan one day after New York Gov. Andrew Cuomo, a Democrat, said state workers must get vaccinated or submit to weekly tests, though patient-facing workers in state hospitals will be required to get the shots or lose their jobs.

-California Gov. Gavin Newsom announced a similar vaccine-or-testing mandate on state workers are leaders search for ways to stiff-arm the virus while herding people into vaccine clinics because they will find regular testing and other hurdles onerous.
+California Gov. Gavin Newsom, a Democrat, announced a similar vaccine-or-testing mandate on state workers as leaders search for ways to stiff-arm the virus while herding people into vaccine clinics because they will find regular testing and other hurdles onerous.

-Corporate America leaped into the fray, with Google, Facebook and Morgan Stanley among those imposing a vaccine requirement on workers who return to offices.
+Corporate America leaped into the fray.
+Google, Facebook and Morgan Stanley were among those imposing vaccine requirements on workers who return to offices.

-The Equal Employment Opportunity Commission says employers can mandate vaccines so long as they don’t violate disability or civil rights law.
-The Department of Justice issued an opinion that says workplace mandates are allowed under the vaccines’ emergency-use authorization — full approval may be months away — and judges so far have sided with employers over objecting students and hospital workers.
+The Equal Employment Opportunity Commission says employers can mandate vaccines so long as they don’t violate disability or civil rights laws.
+The Department of Justice issued an opinion that said workplace mandates are allowed under the vaccines’ emergency-use authorization — full approval may be months away — and judges so far have sided with employers over objecting students and hospital workers.

 The pivot comes amid a stall in the COVID-19 vaccine campaign.
 Roughly half of the U.S. population — 49% — is fully vaccinated, according to federal data, far short of the 70%-plus that scientists recommend.

-The daily rate of administered doses ticked upward a bit in recent days, from an average of 430,000 to over half a million per day, but it has generally plateaued since a peak of more than 3 million per day in April.
+The daily rate of administered doses ticked upward in recent days, from an average of 430,000 to over half a million, but it has generally plateaued since a peak of more than 3 million per day in April.

-Meanwhile, the delta variant is taking hold and filling hospitals in states such as Louisiana and Florida, while New York City is worried it will squander hard-won gains after a nightmarish 2020.
+Meanwhile, the delta variant is taking hold and filling hospitals in states such as Louisiana and Florida.
+New York City is worried that it will squander hard-won gains after a nightmarish 2020.

 COVID-19 hospitalizations averaged over 29,300 in the latest week recorded by the Centers for Disease Control and Prevention — a 44% increase from the prior seven-day period though far below the peak of 123,000 in early January.

-“Right now, too many people are dying, or watching someone they love dying,” Mr. Biden said.
+“Right now, too many people are dying or watching someone they love dying,” Mr. Biden said.

 The worsening outlook threatens an economy that appeared to be reaching pre-pandemic levels.
 The gross domestic product grew at an annual rate of 6.5% in the second quarter this year, up from 6.3% in the first quarter.

-Leaders say the human misery, economic upheaval and stress from COVID-19 is largely preventable at this stage, with only a small fraction of vaccinated persons still getting infected and sick enough to require medical attention.
+Leaders say the human misery, economic upheaval and stress from COVID-19 are largely preventable at this stage, with only a small fraction of vaccinated people getting infected and sick enough to require medical attention.

 “It’s really about 98% are either unvaccinated completely or received one dose,” said William Schaffner, an infectious disease specialist at Vanderbilt University.
 “It’s unusual for a vaccinated person to require hospitalization.”

-Mr. Biden said he doesn’t expect a repeat of the pre-vaccine days, but he’s worried about rising infections and hospitalizations.
+Mr. Biden said he doesn’t expect a repeat of the pre-vaccine days but is worried about rising infections and hospitalizations.

-His administration recently advised vaccinated persons to resume wearing masks indoors in high-transmission areas where “breakthrough cases,” though still rare, are statistically more likely.
+His administration recently advised vaccinated people to resume wearing masks indoors in high-transmission areas where “breakthrough cases,” though still rare, are statistically more likely.

 “A mask is not a political statement,” Mr. Biden said.
-“But make no mistake — vaccines are the best defense against you getting severely ill from COVID-19.”
+“But make no mistake: Vaccines are the best defense against you getting severely ill from COVID-19.”

-Hospitality mogul Danny Meyer on Thursday went beyond his workers and said diners will have to show proof of vaccination, too, if they want to enjoy his prominent restaurants.
+Hospitality mogul Danny Meyer on Thursday went beyond his workers and said diners will have to show proof of vaccination if they want to enjoy his prominent restaurants.

-Mr. Meyer, whose Union Square Hospitality Group includes Gramercy Taven in New York and Anchovy Social in Washington, is betting the requirement on customers will draw people in because they will feel safe.
+Mr. Meyer, whose Union Square Hospitality Group includes Gramercy Taven in New York and Anchovy Social in Washington, is betting the requirement will draw in customers because they will feel safe.

 “This is the most logical thing I’ve ever seen,” Mr. Meyer told CNBC’s “Squawk Box.”
-“I’m not a scientist, but I know how to read data and what I see is that this is a crisis of people who have not been vaccinated, and I feel strong responsibility, on our part as business leaders, to take care of our team and our guests, and that’s what we’re doing.”
+“I’m not a scientist, but I know how to read data, and what I see is that this is a crisis of people who have not been vaccinated, and I feel a strong responsibility, on our part as business leaders, to take care of our team and our guests, and that’s what we’re doing.”

-New York City Mayor Bill de Blasio applauded the restaurateur’s move, saying other employers should copy it.
+New York Mayor Bill de Blasio applauded the restaurateur’s move and said other employers should copy it.

-The Democrat said he understands that people were wary of a new vaccine but that the situation is clear — the vaccine will protect you, while the virus might kill you.
+The Democrat said he understands that people are wary about a new vaccine but that the situation is clear: The vaccine will protect you, and the virus might kill you.

 “Look, in the end, the thing you should be afraid of is the thing that just killed a bunch of people in our own communities,” Mr. de Blasio told HOT 97 radio on Thursday.
 “No one made that up.
 That’s not late-night television.
 They died, and they will keep dying if they’re not vaccinated.
 What are we talking about here?
 It’s really straightforward.”